How to Make Weak Singers Sound Larger than Life

 Not to mention how terrible it’ll sound.
 That sucking, pumping vocal sound like it’s desperately trying to come up for air.

-However, if you add a few different compressors, even with a few different models, then you’ll get a thicker vocal that sounds full and big, without making it sound squashed.
+However, if you add a few different then you’ll get a thicker vocal that sounds full and big, without making it sound squashed.

 Just remember this little rule: